NLnetLabs/cascade/doc/manual/source/architecture.rst

-Cascade is written in the Rust programming language making it significantly less likely to crash or suffer from memory safety issues, and at the same time making it easier to leverage the higher core count of modern computers via Rusts' "fearless concurrency" when needed.
+Cascade is written in the Rust programming language making it significantly less likely to crash or suffer from memory safety issues, and at the same time making it easier to leverage the higher core count of modern computers via Rust's "fearless concurrency" when needed.

 Cascade outsources PKCS#11 module loading to a separate :program:`kmip2pkcs11` daemon to avoid running untrusted 3rd party code inside the main Cascade